 Though I have handled many different types of federal cases, including organized crime, I am most well-known for defending clients who have been charged with cybercrimes.
 Those cases range from hacking claims to white-collar claims.

 What Are the Types of Cybercrime Cases That Your Firm Takes On?

 I represented clients in all types of cybercrime cases, including cases involving carding, bots, ransomware, traditional hacking.
 Recently I worked on a case involving a Mathbot, which the government claimed was a method to defraud marketing agencies.
-According to the government Mathbot was a newly created browser which fooled various online platforms, such as Facebook, into believing that millions of viewers were watching their commercials, when in reality it was only a bot.
+According to the government, Mathbot was a newly created browser that fooled various online platforms, such as Facebook, into believing that millions of viewers were watching their commercials when in reality it was only a bot.

 What Do You Want Readers to Understand About Cybercrimes?

 These articles are for anyone who is interested in Cybercrime and the legal issues relevant to it, as well as for anybody interested in criminal justice.
 Federal criminal defense is tough to get into, and most attorneys who do criminal defense rarely handle federal cases.
 It’s a nice niche, but it is not easy to get into, and it is very different from state practice.
 It’s more formal and requires much more experience and work.

 For more information on attorney Igor Litvak, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.